jessepav/lacygoill-wiki-backup/vim/vim9.md

 ---

-Note that this has not been implemented yet.
-See `:h todo /as Name`:

-   > - Implement "as Name" in "import Item as Name from ..."

-Also, this is supposed to work even inside curly brackets.
+Note that it keeps working even inside curly brackets:
-So, you should be able to write something like:

     import {MYCONST, var, Func as NewFunc} from 'foo.vim' ^--------^